FredKoit/Automated-Retail-Analytics---Discord-Alert-Engine/README.md

-# Automated Weekly Sales Analytics Engine
+# Automated Retail Analytics & Discord Alert Engine

-## Project Overview
+## 📋 Project Overview

-In many corporate environments, data analysts and managers spend hours every week manually exporting data from production systems, writing Excel formulas, and formatting performance summaries for stakeholders.
+In fast-paced corporate environments, leadership teams rely on weekly performance updates but rarely have the time to hunt through raw databases or Excel sheets.

-This project solves that operational bottleneck by introducing a lightweight, fully automated backend data pipeline.
-The system runs completely hands-free to query an internal database, calculate key business metrics, and generate standardized, timestamped CSV reports ready for business intelligence (BI) consumption.
+This project solves this bottleneck by introducing a fully automated backend data pipeline.
+The system runs completely hands-free to query a local database, calculate key weekly performance metrics using optimized SQL, format the findings into a stylized report, and instantly broadcast the results to a team collaboration channel (Discord) via a REST API webhook.

 ---

-## How It Works (System Architecture)
+## ⚙️ How It Works (System Architecture)

-The pipeline operates in four distinct phases:
+The pipeline operates seamlessly in four distinct phases:

 1. **Data Layer:** A local SQLite database houses structured retail transaction logs (products, categories, pricing, and quantities).
 2. **Processing Layer:** A Python engine connects to the database and utilizes optimized SQL aggregation functions (`SUM`, `GROUP BY`) to extract performance insights in milliseconds.
-3. **Output Layer:** The script processes the raw data and exports a structured, timestamped CSV report (`weekly_report_YYYY-MM-DD.csv`), ensuring historical data retention without overwriting previous logs.
+3. **Notification Layer:** The script structures the raw insights into a JSON payload and transmits it across the internet using the Python `requests` library to a secure Discord Webhook.
-4. **Orchestration Layer:** Windows Task Scheduler acts as the operating-system-level workflow manager, waking up the system automatically every week to trigger the pipeline without human intervention.
+4. **Orchestration Layer:** Windows Task Scheduler acts as the operating-system-level workflow manager, waking up the script automatically every week to trigger the alert hands-free.

 ---

-## Tech Stack & Skills Demonstrated
+## 🛠️ Tech Stack & Skills Demonstrated

 - **Language:** Python 3
-- **Database Management:** SQLite / `sqlite3`
+- **Database Management:** SQLite (`sqlite3`)
-- **Data Formatting:** Native `csv` & `datetime` libraries
+- **API Integration:** REST APIs, Discord Webhooks, and JSON data payloads
+- **Network Operations:** Python `requests` library
 - **Automation & Orchestration:** Windows Task Scheduler
-- **Best Practices Demonstrated:** Parameterized queries (SQL Injection prevention), automated environment setup, local file system management, and precise absolute path mapping.
+- **Best Practices Demonstrated:** Parameterized queries (SQL Injection defense), API exception handling, clean architectural decoupling, and Markdown formatting for clear data visualization.

 ---

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites